-Annexation of any area or property contiguous to the Town may be initiated by filing an Annexation Application signed by all persons or entities owning real estate in the area requesting Annexation.
-Upon agreement to accept the Petition and annex the area and enactment of an ordinance by Town Council declaring the area annexed, the Annexation is complete.
+Annexation of any area or property which is contiguous to the Town may be initiated by filing a petition signed by all persons or entities owning real estate in the area requesting annexation.
+Upon agreement to accept the petition and annex the area and enactment of an ordinance by Town Council declaring the area annexed, the annexation is complete.
 S.C.
 Code Ann. § 5-3-150(3).